icaicarus/Econva-Groceries/README.md

 ## Documentation
 On the FAQ page of our website, there's answers and guides throughout the most important parts of the website.
 This MD also offers a look into how the website was made and who contributed to what parts.
 Additionally, all our files are stored on [Econva's Github repository](https://github.com/icaicarus/Econva-Groceries).
+- Compiled + tested in Replit collaboratively
+- Version controlled using Github

 ## Credits
 [Photo/source citations](https://docs.google.com/document/d/1suOFyWYDXuieVtiCiYQnB-TLZ1AFFjidwytJflorH-U/edit?usp=sharing)